The 15 Best Low-Cost Help Desk Software for Small Businesses

 Hiver’s AI features

-• AI-native triage and sentiment analysis: Hiver automatically analyzes every conversation for intent, urgency, and sentiment, using that context to prioritize and route work.
+• AI that quietly organizes work: Hiver automatically analyzes every conversation for intent, urgency, and sentiment, with AI throughout the support workflow, using that context to prioritize and route work.

-• Lightweight customer and internal portals: Customers and internal teams can submit and track requests through simple portals.
+• Portals for customers and teams: Customers and internal teams can submit and track requests through lightweight portals instead of messy email chains.

 Hiver Pros and Cons